-- Skip the line to one of the largest and most important print collections in the world with around 65,000 drawings and more than a million old master prints - plus more modern graphic works, photos and architectural plans
+- Skip the line to one of the largest and most important print collections in the world, with around 65,000 drawings and more than a million old master prints

-- Famous pieces such as Dürer's Hare, Rubens' studies of children, Monet's Water Lily Pond, and Renoir's Girl are all on display here, as are paintings by Beckmann, Macke, Klimt, Chagall, Malevich, Rothko, Picasso, and Rainer
+- Famous pieces such as Dürer's Hase, Rubens' studies of children, Monet's Water Lily Pond, and Renoir's Girl are all on display here

-There are 20 exquisite Habsburg state rooms spread over two floors of the palace.
+Browse 20 exquisite Habsburg staterooms spread over two floors of the palace.
 The original Louis XVI décor was ordered from the royal court ateliers in Paris and Versailles for Duke Albert - so you know they're extra-fancy.

-The centerpiece is the elegantly be-chandeliered Hall of the Muses, which is flanked on either side by stately apartments.
+Don't miss the centerpiece; the elegantly be-chandeliered Hall of the Muses.
 Picture the parties that must have been held in this space as you box-step along the parquet floor.

 With a heady mix of artistic achievement and royal opulence, the Albertina is an ideal p(a)lace to go and get swept up in the spirit of Vienna's imperial past.